scottfr/SystemsBook/Learning/learning.md

 ## Learning ##

 When we experience something that experience falls somewhere between complete novelty, meaning that we can't connect it with anything in our past experience, and complete confirmation, meaning that it represents something we already believe we completely understand.
 Experiences which lie somewhere between complete novelty and complete confirmation provide a basis for learning.
-They represent a basis for connecting to understood patterns, extending those patterns and our understanding, and what results is learning. {Cite: Jantach, Eric.
+They represent a basis for connecting to understood patterns, extending those patterns and our understanding, and what results is learning. {Cite: Jantsch, Eric.
 1980.
 The Self-Organizing Universe: Scientific and Human Implications.
 Pergamon Press. http://www.amazon.com/The-Self-Organizing-Universe-Implications-Innovations/dp/0080243118/}

 Consider running into a refrigerator that looks like no refrigerator you've ever seen before.
 From an initial view you are unlikely to perceive it as a refrigerator?
 As you inspect it and find it serves the purpose you've come to understand for refrigerators, or if someone tells you it's a refrigerator, you then expand or extend your awareness of the range of patterns that constitute a refrigerator.
 And as Bateson said, "It's the pattern that connects."